 authentication (for the purposes of FT this key is identified as the Master PMK, or MPMK), from the PSK,

-or from the MSK resulting (per IETF RFC 3748-2004 [B38] ) from a successful IEEE Std 802.1X authentication
+from the MSK resulting (per IETF RFC 3748-2004 [B38] ) from a successful IEEE Std 802.1X authentication

-between the AS and the Supplicant.
+between the AS and the Supplicant, or from the IKM (see 11.11.2.3.1) resulting from a successful FILS authentication.
 Upon a successful authentication, the R0KH shall delete any prior PMK-R0 security association for this mobility domain pertaining to this S0KH.
 The R0KH shall also delete all PMK-R1 security associations derived from that prior PMK-R0 security association.
 The PMK-R1s are generated by the R0KH and are assumed to be

 delivered from the R0KH to the R1KHs within the same mobility domain.
 The PMK-R1s are used for PTK generation.
 Upon receiving a new PMK-R1 for an S0KH, an R1KH deletes the prior PMK-R1 security association and PTKSAs derived from the prior PMK-R1.